anttiviljami/floorball-live-notifications/README.md

 ## TODO

 - Add notifications for period starts
-- Add notifications for penalties
-- Add notifications for team timeouts
 - What happens if there's overtime ?
 - Game end and end of 3rd period shouldn't both reported ?